-A series about the future of UK forests
+Wood for the trees is series of short films about the future of UK forests

-Why planting trees won't be enough to reach net zero
+Series 2, part 1 explores why planting trees won't be enough to reach net zero.

 Series One was filmed 2019 - 2021.